fommil/fpmortals/manuscript/under-review.md

 ### Module

 That concludes the data and functionality modelling required to implement OAuth2.
-Recall from the previous chapter that we use `@free` to define mockable components that need to interact with the world in an impure way, and we define pure business logic in `@module`.
+Recall from the previous chapter that we define mockable components that need to interact with the world as algebras, and we define pure business logic in a module.

 We define our dependency algebras, and use context bounds to show that our responses must have a `Decoder` and our `POST` payload must have a